 If you agree with that assumption, you can use this to your advantage by modifying your approach so that you don’t give off the impression in your telephone script that you are a salesperson trying to sell something.

 2. Don’t ask “How are you doing?”

 One small change that you can do to not sound like a salesperson is to avoid asking the prospect how they are doing right at the beginning of the call.
 This is what a lot of salespeople do to try to check the box of being courteous and also try to manufacture rapport.

 3. Don’t talk too much about your products in your introduction.

-Another thing that you can do in your telephone script to avoid sounding like a salesperson is not talk about your products in your introduction or as you open the call.
-Most salespeople will start a call be explaining or stating what they sell.
+Another thing that you can do in your telephone script to avoid sounding like a salesperson is not to talk about your products in your introduction or as you open the call.
+Most salespeople will start a call by explaining or stating what they sell.